 The field of opportunity for esports extends far beyond play.
 The industry has grown a lot in the last ten years and has expanded to a slew of different fields in entertainment, business, management, promotion, and more.

-If this is a career you are looking to get into, like most pro sports teams’ strategists, you want to start coaching at a lower level with your local team, school team or at a nearby college or university.
-From there its a matter of producing results and working your way up to be recognized by the pro teams as a top-notch coach.
+If this is a career you are looking to get into, like most pro sports teams’ strategists, you might want to start coaching at a lower level with your local team, school team or at a nearby college or university.
+From there it’s a matter of producing results and working your way up to be recognized by pro teams as a top-notch coach.

 Esports teams are still businesses, and just like any other business, these teams need a strong group of talented people working behind the scenes to make it profitable.
 These are the business developers, marketing experts, web developers, and general managers, and they handle most of the day-to-day operations of the team, such as player contracts and travel needs, accounting, branding, and sponsorships.
 Getting into one of these jobs has the same requirements it would at any other million-dollar company: a business degree and relevant experience.